Code-Institute-Submissions/IntActFrt-Project/README.md

 ## I used YouTube clips and Google Maps developers’ web page plus some of the W3C website to get the code needed for this page.
 One youtube clip was very handy it was a produced by Geocast, there were many tutorials that were extremely helpful.
 ## I was able to add some images to the description of the place on my custom Google Map as well as some text detailing a little bit about waht the marker was showing.
 ## With more time and more knowledge I could develop this site much further, I think the use of a data base and how to use them for the map might be covered in later segments of the course, so for now this as far as I can go.
+## Once the site was working I thn moved the script information into a separate .js folder and put a link to it at the bottom of the page after the footer.